FuReSH/toolfindr/src/content/about.md

 The Digital Humanities Scholarship Team at the University Library at Humboldt-Universität zu Berlin together with the Methods Innovation Lab in NFDI4Memory, also located at Humboldt-Universität zu Berlin, jointly propose [a modular approach to the Tool Registry format](https://www.wikidata.org/wiki/Wikidata:WikiProject_DH_Tool_Registry), where the data will be stored in Wikidata, and which in short follows three directives:

-a) the data is relatively independent from any specific web application and from any specific institutional setup (apart from Wikidata:)
+1. the data is relatively independent from any specific web application and from any specific institutional setup (apart from Wikidata:)
-b) the basic data model is minimal and modular (can be expanded), so data can be pooled and curated for specific purposes at the same time
+2. the basic data model is minimal and modular (can be expanded), so data can be pooled and curated for specific purposes at the same time
-c) the frontend can be re-used to show curated datasets based on specific queries
+3. the frontend can be re-used to show curated datasets based on specific queries

 We expect that software tools used in Digital Humanities contexts can be categorized using the [TaDiRAH taxonomy](https://vocabs.dariah.eu/tadirah/), so for this proof-of-concept instance we retrieve all items from Wikidata that have a Tadirah-ID.
 Please see the [Data Model](https://www.wikidata.org/wiki/Wikidata:WikiProject_DH_Tool_Registry/Data_Model) for further detail.